Peyton Bair

 Peyton Bair is an American multi-event athlete from Kimberly, ID.
-He won the indoor heptathlon at the 2025 NCAA Indoor Championships and the decathlon at the 2025 NCAA Outdoor Championships.
+He won the indoor heptathlon at the 2025 and 2026 NCAA Indoor Championships, and the decathlon at the 2025 NCAA Outdoor Championships.

 Personal life

 Bair is from Kimberly, Idaho.
 His parents were both athletes and coaches: his mother, Shae Jones-Bair, was an All-American pole vaulter and his father, Brad Bair, was a decathlete.
 He is a member of The Church of Jesus Christ of Latter-day Saints and served in the Arizona Mesa and Mexico Cancún missions.

-Bair’s younger brother, Jaxson Bair, is also a collegiate multi-event track and field athlete at the University of Arkansas.
+Bair’s younger brother, Jaxon Bair, is also a collegiate multi-event track and field athlete at the University of Arkansas.
 Another younger brother, Gatlin Bair, is a football player committed to the University of Oregon following the completion of his LDS mission.
 He also has two younger sisters, Karlie and Londynn, who have excelled in junior athletics.
 The Bair siblings grew up training and pushing one another to develop into top-level athletes and well-rounded individuals.

 On July 27, 2024, Bair married Jerzie Pluid.

 Bair studied at Mississippi State University for a degree in biological sciences with concentrations in pre-medicine and physical therapy before transferring to the University of Oregon for his Senior year.